 1.The First Rule of Writing Successful Sales Video Scripts: Keep It Short!

 It is important for your sales video to be short – around 60 seconds is ideal – as this helps keep the attention of the audience.
 An unnecessarily long video can start to drag, and your customers will begin to phase out.
 You may feel you need to pack a video with all your cool products, but it is always better to use the 40/60 rule.
 This rule basically states that you use 40% of the time to talk about your best products and services, and the other 60% to talk about your business and tell a compelling story about it to keep your audience captivated.
+Keep in mind that short videos require short video scripts and there is definitely some secrets to writing marketing scripts that compel viewers to take action quickly.

-2. Start With Who And What
+2. Start With “Who?”
+And “What?”

 Right at the beginning of the video, you need to make it clear who you are and what you’re selling.
 Anyone clicking on your video will be searching for something and without beating about the bush you end to tell them straight out that they’ve come to the right place.
 You can also put your message, the purpose of the video, in the first 30 seconds; just summarize it into one sentence and put it in.